rmtec/modeswitcher/README.md

   [CVE-2019-9516] already resolved!
   CVE-2021-3618 is open
   ```
-* [ams] Automatic mode switch based on the total severity score of open vulnerabilties, the average severity score of open vulnerabilities and by the mode priority
+* [ams] Automatic mode switch based on the total severity score of open vulnerabilties, the average severity score of open vulnerabilities and by the mode priority.
-* [mms] Manual mode switch based on the decision of the operator
+* [mms] Manual mode switch based on the decision of the operator.
-* [s] Show used software of the modes
+* [s] Show used software of the modes.
   ```
   Used Software
   ----------------------------------------------------------------------------